PayAidPayments/PayAid-V3/PAYAID_WHAT_INDIANS_PAY_FOR.md

 Instead, PayAid should become the **command center** that:
 1. Bundles the most critical (CRM, Invoicing, Accounting, HR)
-2. Integrates easily with existing tools they love (Razorpay, Shopify)
+2. Integrates easily with existing tools they love (PayAid Payments integrated, Shopify)
 3. Becomes the **distribution channel** for financial services (loans, insurance)
 4. **Captures commission** from every transaction/referral that flows through it